la2050/archive/_projects/2016/taking-boxcar-muse-from-pop-up-to-permanent-making-space-for-la-women-to-create-connect-and-learn.md

   We believe Los Angeles, and the world, will be a safer and even more magnificent place when women are continuously engaged in the joy of exercising their genius.
+Please explain how you will define and measure success for your project.​: "Success is significant and ongoing progress in the direction of our vision: to provide every woman with the inspiration, tools, space, and comradery she needs to live her fullest life.
+We measure it using an expanded form of the following dashboard:\n\nQuantitative\no\tMembers, participants\no\tMember retention\no\tReferrals\no\tActive sponsorships (20% min.)\no\tWomen we employ/contract\no\tWeb site visits converted to live visits\no\tVolunteer hours\no\tMembers within 5, 10, and 25 miles\n\nQualitative\no\tTestimonials\no\tMember-driven clubs\no\tProjects, businesses, collaborations, and hires “born in the boxcar”\no\tComparison of diversity index to local demographics\no\tPartnerships with local orgs\no\tRelationships formed\n\nWe use interview, survey, discussion, observation, and web analytics to collect data, allowing us to measure numbers but also to capture the relationships, emotion, and stories that are such strong indicators of our success.\n\nTake the bookkeeper who visits two or three times a month: she reads or builds something; she has easy conversation unrelated to work or family and even tells someone her middle name, unused since marriage; she leaves feeling healthy-minded and joyful.
+She doesn’t start a company or singing lessons, or write a memoir.
+She isn’t on a dashboard.
+But she’s also a success story.
+Because the process of creating or having a hobby “for its own sake” has healthy and transformative results, and ripple effects from a healthy community can spread across a city and beyond…"
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/taking-boxcar-muse-from-pop-up-to-permanent-making-space-for-la-women-to-create-connect-and-learn/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2216202144741-team91.jpg
 organization_name: boxcar+muse